New York high school football playoffs: 2024 brackets, matchups, game times

 Stick with High School on SI for all of the matchups, game times and scores throughout the 2024 New York state football playoffs.

-Here are the New York high school football playoff brackets, with matchups and game times:
+Below are the New York high school football playoff brackets for all classifications, with matchups and game times:

 DIVISION I